AliEmad2002/CNC/README.md

 (one may use the interfacing SW implemented here: <$$$$$$$$$$>)

 # 4. Highlighted features:
   - Auto Leveling*.
-(To obtain very accurate results in terms of milling depth)
+(To obtain very accurate results in terms of milling depth, and compensate minor mechanical error)

   - Resume after power loss*. (configurations and depth-map are restored from EEPROM)